fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 ## 9. Narrowing

-- The process of refining types to more specific types than declared is called narrowing.
+- Refining types to more specific types than declared is called narrowing.

 ```typescript
 function padLeft(padding: number | string, input: string) {